robert-westenberger/knowledgebase/real-estate/property-managers.md

 - Emergency tenant issues (actual emergencies) - within 1 hour

 # Questions to Ask
+# TODO
+- Say there is a requirement to get a lawyer (although i guess this is more general) - what is to stop the PM from colluding with some 3rd party to charge an exorbitant fee?
+## To the PM
 - How do you make your money?
 - Can I see an example owner's report